sharpjs/RSMassTransit/README.md

 [![Build](https://github.com/sharpjs/RSMassTransit/workflows/Build/badge.svg)](https://github.com/sharpjs/RSMassTransit/actions?query=workflow%3ABuild)

-**Incomplete.**
 - Currently, only report execution is implemented.
-- Report deployment and discovery are planned for implementation sometime between right now and entropic end of the universe.
+- Report deployment and discovery are planned for implementation sometime between right now and the entropic end of the universe.
 - Versions targeting .NET Framework are deployed in production and have been so for several years, with few defects.
-- A port to .NET Core is underway.
+- A port to .NET Core 3.1 is nearing release.
 - Test coverage is inadequate.

 ## Installation